 The conditions that affect flourishing are determined by institutions which are influenced by the party (or parties) in power.
 Interest groups such as trade unions and lobbying groups seek to influence political parties in order to shape institutional systems in their favour.
 Political parties have sympathy for groups with whom they share common values.

 The illustration shows the role political parties play in enabling a flourishing life.
-Please consider the impact of parties’ policies on poverty when you vote on 7th May.
+Please consider the impact of parties’ policies on poverty when you vote on 8th June.

 The narrative also helped guide our analytical approach to the audit framework.
 For more information about the methodology that was designed and developed for this unique multidisciplinary poverty audit, please download here

 ASAP UK provided a platform for over forty voluntary academics and interested individuals to come together around the aim of assessing the impact of the manifestos for the 2017 UK general election on British society.